 The levels of testosterone change from hour to hour and vary from person to person.
 They tend to be highest in the morning (that’s why early morning erections are common) and lowest at night.
-In general, the normal testosterone levels in males ranges from 270 to 1,070 ng/dL.
-From the age of 30 onward, total testosterone levels in men decrease by 1% per year.
+In general, the normal testosterone levels in males ranges from 270 to 1070 ng/dL.
+From the age of 30 onwards, total testosterone levels in men decrease by 1% per year.

 The production rate of testosterone in normal female is 0.2 to 0.3 mg/day.
 Normal blood testosterone levels in females can range from 30 to 95 nanograms per deciliter (ng/dL).
 The testosterone level in women is highest around age 20 and slowly declines until it is half as high in their 40s.
 For those who had their ovaries removed, testosterone production significantly drops by half, sometimes resulting in less than the normal blood testosterone levels.

 Testosterone levels generally peak during the adolescent period and early adulthood.
-As men age and when they reach andropause or sometimes called male menopause (usually between the ages of 40 and 80), they can experience a number of symptoms related to natural decline in testosterone levels.
+As men age and when they reach andropause or sometimes called male menopause (usually between the ages of 40 and 80 above), they can experience a number of symptoms related to natural decline in testosterone levels.

 One of the most common symptoms is a decrease in sexual function.
-They experience reduced sex drive, fewer erections, hot flashes, and infertility.
-Other physical changes related to low testosterone levels include increased body fat, decreased muscle mass and body hair, fragile bones, swelling or tenderness in the breast tissue, increased fatigue, and disordered cholesterol metabolism.
+They experience reduced sex drive, fewer erections, hot flashes and infertility.
+Other physical changes related to low testosterone levels include increased body fat, decreased muscle mass and body hair, fragile bones, swelling or tenderness in the breast tissue, increased fatigue and has an effect on cholesterol metabolism.

 Hypogonadism may be present at birth (congenital) or may develop later in life (acquired).
 Congenital causes of hypogonadism include the following:

 Acquired causes of testosterone deficiency include the following: